-The effects of art.119 EC and the stark inequality between men and women in the workplace were brought together in a case that showcased both the power of law and the equitability of the European Community.
+The effects of article 119 EC and the stark inequality between men and women in the workplace, were brought together in a case that illustrated the power of law and the equitability of the European Community.

-Having been forced to retire as per the contract, the appellant initiated discrimination proceedings on a number of grounds including the assertion of her right to equal pay under the terms of art.119 EC which explains that:
+Having been forced to retire as per the contract, the appellant initiated discrimination proceedings on a number of grounds, including the assertion of her right to equal pay under the terms of article 119 EC, which explains that:

 “1.
 Each Member State shall ensure that the principle of equal pay for male and female workers for equal work or work of equal value is applied.”

-For clarity, in 1957 the Treaty of Rome included the express requirement that every Member State would ensure and maintain the application of the principle that men and women should receive equal pay for equal work, and while the initial adoption period was set at two years, Belgium never amended its own legislation to reflect the values of the Treaty Article until 1967, in which s.14 of Royal Decree 40 enabled women in such situations the rights to seek remedy within the national courts.
+For clarity, in 1957 the Treaty of Rome included the express requirement that every Member State would ensure and maintain the application of the principle that men and women should receive equal pay for equal work, and while the initial adoption period was set at two years, Belgium never amended its own legislation to reflect the values of the Treaty Article until 1967; in which, section 14 of Royal Decree 40 enabled women in such situations the rights to seek remedy within the national courts.

 “Article 119, despite the fact that it is restricted to imposing an obligation on the States, is primarily concerned with the relationship between individuals.
 The discrimination which the provision sets out to prohibit will, in the majority of cases, consist of discriminatory action by a private undertaking against women workers.”